The Third Dungeon Battle

 No new traps appear, no monsters appear either, and the broken doors and walls aren't being repaired.

-It's almost completely dead as a dungeon.
+It was almost completely dead as a dungeon.
 At this rate, wouldn't it collapse?
-I'm worried.
+The thought was worrying.

 "Yeah.
 For example, say Core 666 is inside that Black Armor and is about Niku's height.
 Then they could place it somewhere like the head, right?"